yuyuan12138/MethFinder/README.md

 - [ ] Add a link to the article and web resources.
 - [x] Implement and commit drawing functions for data visualization.
-- [x] Upgrade README.md about config.py.
+- [x] Upgrade README.md to include more details about `config.py`.
-- [ ] Add Attention map drawing function.
-- [x] Upgrade requirements.txt
+- [x] Upgrade `requirements.txt` to ensure compatibility with new dependencies.